 In most cases, pediatric deformities are treated conservatively with a combination of orthotics, shoe and activity modifications, and nonsteroidal anti-inflammatory medications.
 In some cases, your child may benefit from physical therapy.

 For severe cases of deformity, surgery may be necessary.
-Dr. Cook and Dr. Nay work with you to determine if this is the best option for your child.
+Dr. Cook works with you to determine if this is the best option for your child.

 Pediatric deformities can be concerning, but with proper care, your child’s feet can grow and develop normally.
-Schedule a consultation with Dr. Cook or Dr. Nay at San Juan Foot and Ankle online or by phone to get started.
+Schedule a consultation with Dr. Cook at San Juan Foot and Ankle online or by phone to get started.